Table of Contents

-Cognitive behavior therapy is the treatment of choice for panic disorder because the therapist and patient need to identify the mental cues (thoughts and memories) that may subtly provoke exacerbations of anxiety or panic attacks.
-CBT also allows identification and alteration of the patient’s ‘schema’, or way of looking at themselves and their situation, that feeds anxiety.
+Cognitive behavior therapy is the standard treatment for panic disorder because the therapist and patient need to identify the mental cues (thoughts and memories) that may subtly provoke exacerbations of anxiety or panic attacks.
+CBT also allows identification and alteration of the patient’s “schema,” or way of looking at themselves and their situation, that feeds anxiety.

-Prescribed drugs used in the treatment of anxiety can be divided into two groups:
+Prescribed drugs used to treat anxiety can be divided into two groups:

 - Drugs that act primarily on the central nervous system.